Incredible Guide to Aurland, Norway: Tips, Must-do’s + More

 Prices vary, nachos cost 85 NOK and burgers are 160 NOK.
 The best view in Flåm is included in the price.

 The Sognefjord area is extremely popular among tourists, and there are hundreds (sometimes thousands) of travellers passing through each day.
 I always make sure to bring my visiting friends to the Stegastein Viewpoint.
 Stegastein is a panoramic viewing platform 650 metres above sea level giving you stunning views (and Instagram photos) of the Sognefjord.
 You can see as far as Flåm on one side, and all the way to ‘Beitelen’ (the mountain marking the beginning of the UNESCO World Heritage Site) on the other.
-It is definitely worth a visit, and is available either by booking a tour, going by taxi or driving yourself.
+It is definitely worth a visit and is available either by booking a tour, going by taxi or driving yourself.
 A few people also walk here on their own, but that takes a while.

 I’ll also let you in on a local secret!
-If you enjoy an active holiday, I always advise travelers to take a hike up to the Prest mountain top.
-The trail starts about 1km further up the mountain from Stegastein, and takes about 3 hours from start to finish (breaks included).
+If you enjoy an active holiday, I always advise travellers to take a hike up to the Prest mountain top.
+The trail starts about 1km further up the mountain from Stegastein and takes about 3 hours from start to finish (breaks included).
 This hike is rather steep in some places, but I promise you that when you get to the top you will have forgotten all about it!
-The views are absolutely breathtaking, just make sure you don’t forget to but your name in the mountain top book you’ll find at the top!
+The views are absolutely breathtaking, just make sure you don’t forget to put your name in the mountain top book you’ll find at the top!
 (Rule #1 for hiking in Norway: If your name isn’t in the book, you were never there).

-What not to do?
+What not to do in Aurland

-- If you are visiting during the summer months, try and be here for the first weekend of July.
+If you are visiting during the summer months, try and be here for the first weekend of July.
 This is when the Aurlandsmarknad (‘The Aurland Festival) takes place, which will add so much fun to your trip!
 It is a short festival/market weekend with bands and music at night (the locals get CRAZY, trust me!), and market booths and entertainment during the daytime.
 It is not something I would miss!

 Author : HI!
 A quick introduction is due since you’ve already read my top tips for visiting my home town!
 My name is Lisa, I am a 24 year old wanderluster from Aurland, Norway (you guessed it!).
 I love travelling, writing and sharing, so I figured out blogging was my ideal frontier.
 I started my blog LisaLDN.com when I moved to London to get my Law Degree, and decided to continue blogging as I crossed the ocean to spend a year working in Walt Disney World, Florida.
 Since then I have moved back to Norway, but I make sure to go on an adventure every day – if not international, then local!
 I would love for you to follow me on my journey!